ucbds-infra/otter-grader/docs/index.md

   --containers NUM-CONTAINERS
-                        Specify number of containers to run in parallel --pdf                 Create PDFs as manual-graded submissions
+                        Specify number of containers to run in parallel --pdf                 Create PDFs as manual-graded submissions --image IMAGE         Custom docker image to run on
 ```

 Using otter requires a metadata file, which can be set for Gradescope (`-g`) or Canvas (`-c`) exports, JSON format (`-j`), or YAML format (`-y`).
-The JSON and YAML flags require an argument corresponding to the name of the metadata file _relative to the `--notebooks-path` argument_.
+The JSON and YAML flags require an argument corresponding to the name of the metadata file _relative to the `NOTEBOOKS-PATH` argument_.
 Note that you can only specify ONE (1) of the metadata flags.
 The defaults for certain flags are given below.

 | Flag | Default Value |
 |------|---------------|